BerliozFramework/BerliozDocs/basic/routing.md

 The default router of Berlioz Framework is the package [**berlioz/router**](https://github.com/BerliozFramework/Router).

-Declaration of routes are done with annotations for the moment, we add in future the capacity to choice between configuration file and annotations.

 ## Basic declaration

 You can add annotation to the methods of your controllers, like this: